x

 "He didn't have a chance.
 He was executed," the lawyer said.

-Newson didn't count on that Dickerson was a diligent deputy who called in for backup, body cam footage and community members who happened to be nearby when the shooting happened.
-A neighbor in the area rushed over to find Dickerson's body with multiple gunshot wounds.
+Newson didn't count on Dickerson being a diligent deputy, body cam footage and community members who happened to be nearby when the shooting happened, the prosecutor said.

 "We won't be able to bring Chris Dickerson back, but we will be able to render justice," the state said.